-Hidden variations in neuronal networks may explain traumatic brain injury outcomesJuly 15th, 2014 in Neuroscience /
+Hidden variations in neuronal networks may explain traumatic brain injury outcomesJuly 15, 2014 in Medicine & Health / Neuroscience

 A team of researchers at the Neuroscience Institute at Georgia State University has discovered that hidden differences in the properties of neural circuits can account for whether animals are behaviorally susceptible to brain injury.
 These results could have implications for the treatment of brain trauma.

 People vary in their responses to stroke and trauma, which impedes the ability of physicians to predict patient outcomes.
 Damage to the brain and nervous system can lead to severe disabilities, including epilepsy and cognitive impairment.

 If doctors could predict outcomes with greater accuracy, patients might benefit from more tailored treatments.
 Unfortunately, the complexity of the human brain hinders efforts to explain why similar brain damage can affect each person differently.

 The researchers used a unique research animal, a sea slug called Tritonia diomedea, to study this question.
 This animal was used because unlike humans, it has a small number of neurons and its behavior is simple.
 Despite this simplicity, the animals varied in how neurons were connected.

 Under normal conditions, this variability did not matter to the animals' behavior, but when a major pathway in the brain was severed, some of the animals showed little behavioral deficit, while others could not produce the behavior being studied.
 Remarkably, the researchers could artificially rewire the neural circuit using computer-generated connections and make animals susceptible or invulnerable to the injury.